 (B) In all streams bait species may be taken at any time with bait seines not to exceed fifteen feet in length and four feet in depth.
 Bait seines shall not be used in lakes and ponds, except in those lakes and ponds designated by the Department of Energy and Environmental Protection as open to the commercial taking of bait.
 In such lakes and ponds bait seines not exceeding fifteen feet in length and four feet in width may be used to take bait species at any time of year.

-(C) During the open season for fishing in inland waters, bait species may also be taken by hand, by scoop net and by angling.
+(C) [During the open season for fishing in] In inland waters, where open to fishing, bait species may also be taken by hand, by scoop net and by angling.